ORCID/ORCID-Source/orcid-api-web/tutorial/affiliations.md

   * [Examples writing affiliation sections in 3.0](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/record_3.0_dev1/samples/write_samples)

 ## Permission to edit the record
-Editing the affiliations sections of a record requires a 3 step OAuth token with the ```/activities/update``` scope, the ```/read-limited``` scope should also be requested for reading funding items.
+Editing the affiliations sections of a record requires a 3 step OAuth token with the ```/activities/update``` scope, the ```/read-limited``` scope should also be requested for reading items.
 See [Authentciating using OAuth](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/README.md#authenticating-users-and-using-oauth--openid-connect) for steps to obtain a token.

 ## Affiliations fields